pu2clr/SI470X/README.md

 It is an Arduino Library for Si4701/02/03 FM tuner.
 This [Silicon Labs](https://www.silabs.com/audio-and-radio/fm-radios/si4702-03-radio-receivers/device.si4703#techdocs) device family integrates the complete functionalities for FM  receivers, including RDS (Si4703).
 You can compile and run this library on most of board available on Arduino IDE (Examples: ATtiny85, boards based on ATmega328 and ATmega-32u4, ATmega2560, ARM Cortex, STM32, Arduino DUE, ESP32 and more).

 This library can be freely distributed using the MIT Free Software model.
-Teste!

 [Copyright (c) 2019 Ricardo Lima Caratti](https://pu2clr.github.io/SI4735/#mit-license).